 Chronic Obstructive Pulmonary Disease/Environment

 The program supports research on chronic obstructive pulmonary disease (COPD) and other diseases of the lung related to smoking or environmental exposures.
 Research areas focus on the management of COPD and the pathogenic mechanisms of the development and progression of COPD.
 The program is particularly interested in mechanisms of injury and repair in the lung, pathways involved in the regulation of airway mucous secretion, genetic determinants of lung disease, gene therapeutic approaches to treat lung disease, and the properties and health effects of air pollution, including determinants of individual susceptibility to pollution.
 Research also includes the pathogenesis of emphysema and lung disease associated with alpha-1-antitrypsin deficiency.
 Applied studies are developing new methods of lung imaging by computed x-ray tomography or magnetic resonance imaging and are testing their ability to provide a better characterization of changes that occur in a lung with disease.
 A growing area of interest is health education research and demonstration and education projects on disease management.

 Genetics, Genomics, and Advanced Technologies

-The Program supports and coordinates research on innovative genetics, genomics, and biotechnology programs to advance discovery of lung disease risk, mechanisms of lung disease, and appropriate treatment strategies.
-Areas of research include: Programs of Genomic Applications, the Pharmacogenetics Research Network, clinical proteomics and proteomic centers, and systems biology.
-This program represents the Division on NHLBI-wide and NIH-wide programs to develop and implement cutting edge genetic, genomic, and biotechnology research related to pulmonary diseases.
+The program supports and coordinates research on innovative genetics, genomics, and biotechnology programs to advance discovery of lung disease risk, mechanisms of lung disease, and appropriate treatment strategies.
+Areas of research include: Genome-wide Association Study (GWAS), pharmacogenetics, proteomics, metabolomics, systems biology, and the NHLBI Trans-Omics for Precision Medicine (TOPMed) Program.
+This program represents the Division on NHLBI-wide and NIH-wide efforts to develop and implement cutting edge genetic, genomic, and biotechnology research related to pulmonary diseases.